cbourke/CSCE155-C-Lab02/readme.md

     -   `area.c`

-    -   `worksheet.md`

-    through the online handin system.
-Verify your program by grading yourself through the online webgrader system.
-Be sure your program passes all tests to get credit.
+    You should have completed your worksheet, but you won't be handing it in.
+Be sure your program(s) pass all tests to get credit.

-    Recall that both expected output and your program's output will be displayed.
-The formatting may differ slightly which is fine.
-    As long as your program successfully compiles, runs and outputs the *same values*, it is considered correct.

 2. Even if you worked with a partner, you *both* should turn in all files.